-Each TA is provided with a marking guide for the reports, grading is discussed weekly at the TA meetings, and the grading is rotated so that different TAs grade the reports.
-Each of these factors help to standardise the grading process.
+Each TA is provided with a marking guide for each of the reports, grading is discussed regularly at the regular TA meetings, and the grading is rotated so that different TAs grade the reports.
+In terms of rotating graders, we don't do it because it is easy, we do it because it helps many facets of the grading process.
+Each of these actions helps to standardise the grading process by the end of the semester.
 However, due to the large number of laboratory sections and hence TAs for these courses, the laboratory coordinator reserves the right to adjust (i.e. normalise) the marks for each section if needed.
-This is to ensure parity of marks for every student in the course.
+This is to ensure parity of marks for every student in the course, but it Is rarely required because of all the other actions that are in place.